MarcelJurtz/WOD-Manager/README.md

 PHP Script to accompany my [functional fitness app](https://github.com/MarcelJurtz/Workouts).

 The script loads a random workout from the library and adds its details to a random image from [unsplash](https://www.unsplash.com).

-## TODOs

-* Replace font by using relative path
-* Fix text positioning
-* Add workout instructions to image